ZhgChg.Li

 [16:53:24]: Type password for login keychain again: ********

-If Match Development has fetched the certificates, but Xcode still shows errors or invalid status:
+If Match Development finishes pulling certificates, but Xcode keeps showing errors or invalid status:

 You can refer to the common errors mentioned earlier.
 Most are caused by old, corrupted certificates.
-Clearing all certificates and then fetching them again should resolve the issue.
+Clearing all certificates and re-downloading them should resolve the issue.

 Create AdHoc Distribution Certificate & Profile and Upload to Match Repo: